roomay50/roomay50/README.md

-- 👋 Hi, I’m @roomay50.
-I'm a python developer
-- 💞️ I’m looking to collaborate on python projects, machine learning projects, and API's
-- 📫 you can reach me on twitter @Rosemar33405471 and on Facebook @rosemary agala
-- ✨✨ I'm looking to change the world
+- 👋 Hello!
+I'm Rosemary, a Python enthusiast with a strong interest in machine learning and natural language processing (NLP).
+- I enjoy building models that solve real-world problems
+- I am currently undergoing specialized training in NLP to deepen my expertise in this domain.
+- I'm also exploring additional programming languages and plan to dive into C for microprocessor programming.
+- My passion for learning drives me to continuously improve and contribute meaningfully to the tech community and the world at large.
+- Feel free to connect or explore my projects here.
+Let’s create something impactful together!

 <!---
 roomay50/roomay50 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.